Free Case Evaluation 267-861-7100

 • Inadequate Security

-A wet floor at a grocery store may leave you injured after a hard fall on the ground.
-However, just because an employee did not mop up a wet mess does not mean the store will automatically accept fault for the accident.
+A wet floor at a grocery store may leave you injured after a hard fall.
+However, just because an employee failed to mop up a spill does not mean the store will automatically accept fault.

-Consider, also, how you would proceed if you were assaulted in that same grocery store’s parking lot.
-A high-crime area could foreseeably lead to a situation where the store needs to have security on site.
-When a lack of security leads to you being injured, you need help navigating a personal injury case.
+Consider what would happen if you were assaulted in that same store’s parking lot.
+If the area is known for high crime, the store may be required to have security on site.
+When a lack of security leads to an injury, you may have grounds for a personal injury case.

-What do comparative negligence laws relate to your premises liability case?
+What do comparative negligence laws mean for your premises liability case?

 Can a business be held responsible for the acts of a third party?

-How Inadequate Security Can Lead to You Sustaining Injuries
+How Inadequate Security Can Lead to Serious Injuries

-What kind of objects or conditions can lead to you being injured in a slip or trip and fall?
+What kind of objects or conditions can lead to slip or trip and fall injuries?

 Schedule a Free Consultation With a Philadelphia Premises Liability Lawyer

-You and your family are both impacted by injuries you suffered in a premises liability circumstance.
-Adding to the stress associated with being injured is the uncertainty connected to medical treatment.
-How effective will the treatment be?
-Are you going to be able to afford the cost of medical care like surgery, therapy, and doctor’s visits?
-When your ability to work is negatively impacted by the injuries you suffer, all these conditions become all the more noteworthy.
+You and your family are both impacted by injuries sustained in a premises liability accident.
+Adding to the stress of recovery is the uncertainty of medical care and expenses.
+When your ability to work is compromised, those challenges become even greater.

-Anthony C. Gagliano, III, Esquire, P.C. has been able to serve clients in Philadelphia and surrounding areas over the past several years in premises liability cases.
-He understands the difficult circumstances which have been thrust upon you.
-In response to these circumstances, our office knows how to proceed efficiently with your best interests in mind.
+Anthony C. Gagliano, III, Esquire, P.C. proudly serves clients in Philadelphia and surrounding areas.
+Our office understands the difficult circumstances you are facing and works efficiently with your best interests in mind.